argoproj-labs/argocd-operator/docs/reference/argocd.md

 Processors.Operation | 10 | The number of operation processors.
 Processors.Status | 20 | The number of status processors.
 Resources | [Empty] | The container compute resources.
-LogLevel | info | The log level to be used by the ArgoCd Application Controller component.
+LogLevel | info | The log level to be used by the ArgoCD Application Controller component.
 Valid options are debug, info, error, and warn.
+AppSync | 3m | AppSync is used to control the sync frequency of ArgoCD Applications

 ### Controller Example